-If you are coming to Australia on a Student Visa, you will most likely need to arrange Overseas Student Health Cover (OSHC).
-If you are bringing your spouse or children, they may also need to be covered under your OSHC.
+If you are coming to Australia on a Student Visa, you need to arrange Overseas Student Health Cover (OSHC).
+If you are bringing your spouse or children, they also need to be covered under your OSHC.

 There are some exceptions for students from Sweden, Norway, or Belgium as you may be covered under your own national schemes.

 Finding an OSHC